 Breaking the Fourth Wall: Most of the roster's select screen dialogue seems to do this both obviously and subtly when they're selected.
 Some of them are merely Leaning on the Fourth Wall (Kratos saying "Let's see what you can do!") while others seem to blatantly address the player (Sweet Tooth's "Right choice" select quote).

 Cool Versus Awesome: Matchups such as the guy who killed Ares fighting a psychopathic clown killer, as well as an obese princess and a raccoon thief fighting a freak of nature trapped in a scuba suit, an old man who literally REFUSES to die, and an adventurer who possesses rotten luck.

 Composite Character: The cast will frequently draw various elements from their home series that don't generally make sense with that series' continuity.
-For instance, Drake has weapons from Drake's Deception and can use the El Dorado sarcophagus from Drake's Fortune, which has since sunk into the ocean.
+Some notable examples:

 Bioshock is an example of a composite franchise; the character representing the series (Big Daddy) hails from the original games, while the stages and items representing it are from Bioshock Infinite.
 The icons and backgrounds are a mix of both the Rapture games and Infinite.